matteougolotti/monty-hall/README.md

 # monty-hall
-A Monte Carlo simulation demontrating the Monty-Hall problem.
+A Monte Carlo simulation demonstrating the Monty-Hall problem.

 ---